St. George NOLA Coffee Liqueur

 Lucky for us, Dave and his bride chose to make their home here in the Bay Area.
 Lucky for you, the city of New Orleans continued to occupy a place in Dave’s heart—so much so that he always wanted to make a coffee liqueur that tasted like the New Orleans–style coffees he and his bride had enjoyed during their courtship.

-When it came time to make NOLA Coffee Liqueur, Dave and his bride even spent their first Valentine’s Day as newlyweds helping to roast the coffee beans that would go into the maiden batch.
+Dave and his bride even spent their first Valentine’s Day as newlyweds helping to roast the coffee beans that would go into the maiden batch.

 WHAT THEY’RE SAYING